MariaBraganca/MariaBraganca/README.md

 ### How I can add value within your company 💪

+<strong>Full Stack</strong> 🌈<br>
+As a developer, I enjoy the
+- 💿 the architecture of a complex database
+- 🧠 the problem solving process behind writing efficient code
+- 💻 the challenge of creating appealing and accessible design

+My previous working experience as an architect combined with the technical knowledge acquired at the bootcamp, makes me suitable for both Front- and Backend tasks.<br>

 <strong>Agile Mindset</strong> 🏁<br>
-Throughout my professional experience, as an architect, I've coordinated teams and used Scrum as a framework for my projects.<br>
+Throughout my professional journey, I've always strived to work as efficient as possible.
+I've first introduced agile principles into architecture for project management, and am now applying them to every software development project.<br>
 Books such as
 - 📕 "The Art of Doing Twice the Work in Half the Time" from Jeff Sutherland and
 - 📕 "The Scrum Field Guide" from Mitch Lacey

-helped me build an agile mindset!<br>
+inspired me to develop an agile mindset!<br>

-<strong>Full Stack</strong> 🌈<br>
-As a developer, I enjoy the
-- 💿 the architecture of a complex database
-- 🧠 the problem solving behind coding as well as
-- 💻 the challenge of creating appealing and accessible design.

-My working experience as an architect combined with the technical knowledge acquired at the bootcamp, makes me suitable for both Front- and Backend tasks.<br>

 <strong>Fast Learner</strong> ⚡<br>
 Problem solving was always my motivation to keep on learning.
 Both, my